-High school students discover new capacities for critical thinking and forming independent judgments.
+Students discover new capacities for critical thinking and forming independent judgments.
 Students become financially literate in the Canadian system, learn to open their own business, use technology to their best advantage, read classics and explore scientific concepts.
 Classes debate ethical issues in science, history, economics and literature.
 Students write poetry, engage in a variety of mathematical reasoning, inquire, hypothesize and conduct hands-on lab experiments.
 Our teachers present demanding, open-ended topics that encourage students to observe, compare, analyze, create, question and imagine alternatives.
 They then help students understand why those concepts are important and how they can be applied in the real world.
-By combining theory and practice through our co-op and regular day program, students gain a true understanding of the world around them.
+By combining theory and practice students gain a true understanding of the world around them.

-Typically, students take 4 credits during the first semester and 4 credits during the second semester.
-If needed or desired, students can also take up to 2 credits during the Summer semester.
+Keystone International Schools, Toronto campus has 4 semesters a year.
+Students take 2 credits in each semester.
+If needed or desired, students can also take up to 2 credits during the Summer.

-Classes are ninety minute blocks.
-By studying courses in ninety minute blocks, and only having to take maximum of four subjects per semester, students are able to concentrate on fewer courses at a time, resulting in less stress and more time to focus on their courses.
+Classes are 75 minute blocks.
+Students are able to concentrate on fewer courses at a time, resulting in less stress and more time to focus on their courses.
 Students get individual help and support from teachers.